Read heading in 1 minutes and full article in 5 minutes

 When they learn their first language, there’s nothing to translate from, they learn by interacting and associating words with objects, actions and contexts.
 This is how they can best learn other languages.

-8. Generally rote learning for young children is not ideal
+8. Rote learning is generally not ideal for young children

 Rote learning can teach phrases and words but without interest and context.
 Repeating poems or speeches until learnt off by heart can be great for performances, but without understanding context or knowing how to use the words, mastery of the language is much more difficult.